peter88213/nvhelp-en/docs/_sources/import_menu.rst.txt

 **Update the project from previously exported ODT documents**

 .. figure:: _images/importMenu02.png
-   :alt: noveltree screenshot
+   :alt: novelibre screenshot

 This will open a pop-up window with a list containing previously exported ODT documents that can be re-imported, thus updating the current project.

 .. figure:: _images/importMenu01.png
-   :alt: noveltree screenshot
+   :alt: novelibre screenshot

 -  The document types and dates are shown.
 -  Documents that are newer than the project file are highlighted in